by Steven J. Cary and Michael E. Toliver

 Cecropterus albociliatus (Mabille, 1877) White-fringed Cloudywing (added February 19, 2024)

 Description.
 White-fringed Cloudywing begins a series of very similar skippers found – or likely to be found – in southwest New Mexico.
 It is larger than most skippers, with a dark, relatively unmarked upper surface.
 There may be a series of very pale spots on the forewings; one at the end of the cell and a series of submarginal spots from the upper margin to near the terminal margin.
 If present, they will be most obvious on the underside.
 Fringes of the hindwing and the lower part of the forewing are white.
 The unmarked hindwing has a slightly produced tornus.
 Range and Habitat.
 White-fringed Cloudywing is Mexican and Central American, but it occasionally strays into the southwest.
 Bailowitz & Brock (2021) noted only three SE Arizona records, but one of those is from the Arizona side of Guadalupe Canyon, so that is the place to look for it in New Mexico’s Bootheel.
 Life History.
 Bailowitz & Brock (2021) note the food plant in Sonora is Pithocellobium dulce (Fabaceae).
 That plant is often planted as an ornamental, though its native range is western Mexico.
 Flight.
 The three records from Arizona range from June – August.
 In its native range it probably flies year-around.
 Comments.
 There is another skipper, the Coyote Cloudywing, which may also be found in the Southwest someday, especially given our warming climate.
 Male Coyote Cloudywings have a costal fold on the forewing, which White-fringed lacks.
 Genitalic examination may be necessary to separate White-fringed from Coyote and other members of this group.
 Otherwise, White-fringed Cloudywings most resemble the Desert Cloudywing, but that species has prominent markings on the forewings.
-As noted above, the White-fringed Cloudywing has yet to be found in New Mexico, but its occurrence in Guadalupe Canyon suggests it will be found here eventually.
+As noted above, the White-fringed Cloudywing has yet to be found in New Mexico, but its occurrence downstream in Guadalupe Canyon suggests it will be found here eventually.

 Cecropterus dorantes (Stoll 1790) Dorantes Longtail (updated July 31, 2022)